bttmly/personal-site/_drafts/leveraging-array-prototype.md

 Moreover, gaining fluency with the `Array.prototype` methods is an immensely valuable skill.
 At [Hack Reactor](http://www.hackreactor.com/), "toy problems" are one of the central parts of the curriculum.
 I've found that elegant solutions to many of these involve using `Array.prototype` methods in clever ways.
 Abstracting away the details of iteration and combining these methods into powerful compositions is a great way to write code that is succinct and easily comprehensible.
 Once you're comfortable with how they work and where they can be used, you'll see applications for `Array.prototype` methods everywhere.

 Thanks for reading.
-Find me on [Twitter](https://twitter.com/nickhbottomley) for any questions or comments.
+Find me on [Twitter](https://twitter.com/nickhbottomley) for any questions or comments, or open an [issue](https://github.com/nickb1080/personal-site/issues) on this repo.

 ---